ahmedsalaheldin/ImitationMASH/readme.md

 ## Building

-run scrip.sh to download the dependecies, build them and build the agent client ImitationMASH$ ./script
+run script.sh to download the dependecies, build them and build the agent client ImitationMASH$ ./script

 ## Running